jhallgd/Statewide-Chronic-Condition-Trends/README.md

 </ul>

 <h2>Data Quality Assessment</h2>
-<p>I chose this data set because I believe the Centers for Medicare & Medicaid Services can provide accurate, complete, valid, and consistent information regarding Medicare beneficiaries.
-Using this information at the core of my pipeline will ensure that I start with high-quality data, that will be used to make data-driven forecasting. </p>
+<p>To perform the data quality assessment, I first determined the data providence of the information I gathered into the data lake.
+The information was collected from the Centers for Medicare & Medicaid Services.
+This dataset is based on data collected from CMS administrative enrollment and claims data for Original Medicare beneficiaries.
+The information provided is then cleaned, removing unnecessary information, and reformatted to be used for machine learning, the transformed datasets are stored in the data warehouse.
+The change is made to avoid applying stress to the AWS server while building, training, and implementing the learning modules.
+I believe the Centers for Medicare & Medicaid Services can provide accurate, complete, valid, and consistent information regarding Medicare beneficiaries.
+Using this information at the core of my pipeline will ensure that I start with high-quality data, that will be used to make data-driven forecasting.
+No other datasets were used for this project.</p>

 <h2>Data Transformation Models</h2>
 <p>To make the predictions a transformation model was trained using the previous year’s information.
 It was split to create training and testing data sets.
 Once the models were trained they were applied to the data sets to create the year that are not currently available. </p>